rosselli/design-patterns-implemented.concepts/patterns/behavioral/null-object/readme.md

 ## Recipe
-+ Create Interface and implement it in all loggers.
++ Create the Logger Interface and implement it in all loggers classes.
 + Create the Class NullLogger.
 + Inject the Interface in main Service
 + You don't have to check if the logger is set with is_null(), instead just use it.